OpenGolfSim/help.opengolfsim.com/tools/practice-range.md

 ## Getting Started

-1. First create a new blank Unity 6000.2 HDRP project.
-2. Install our SDK by dragging the OGS Course SDK files into your new project.
-(The latest SDK files can be found on our [Discord](/connect-with-us/))
+First make sure you have [setup and installed a Unity project](/tools/unity-setup.md) and installed the [OpenGolfSim Tools](/tools/unity-sdk) package.

 ## Building Your Course in Unity

+1. Add a new terrain object to the scene
-Add terrains or meshes to build your practice range environment.
-We recommend a terrain with a size of 600m x 600m for ranges, which is a little over 600 square yards.
+2. Set the terrain size.
+We recommend a terrain size of 1000m x 1000m for practice ranges, which is 1 square kilometer.

 #### Guides and Tools